 We let you know what is happening in every step in the process

-We will engage you in the process of your care from day one, and will keep you informed of what to expect throughout your time at our office.
+As part of the NUCCA chiropractic Calgary care we offer, we will engage you in the process of your care from day one, and will keep you informed of what to expect throughout your time at our office.
 You will likely be taken aback by the gentle adjustment you will receive.
 Many wonder how such a gentle contact can produce any form of change.
 We will discuss all of this with you in the detail you require.
 Once you are adjusted and your posture shifts and exhibits change (generally this occurs immediately to a varying extent), we will take a second set of digital films to confirm the change the analysis would have us anticipate.

 A recommended care plan will be given to you during your second visit.